DMParker1/tmda-program/README.md

 ## Notes on Data & Ethics
 - Any requests for data from these projects should be directed to [Mahidol–Oxford Tropical Medicine Research Unit (MORU)](https://www.tropmedres.ac/).
-- No sensitive geodata are included in this repository.
+- No sensitive data are included in this repository.

 ---